 The Anzac Biscuit recipe is protected under Australian legislation, policed by the Department of Veterans’ Affairs.
 Commercially made Anzac Biscuits must be made to the traditional recipe – a task which was too difficult for Subway.
-The chain ceased to sell the biscuits after a legal challenge from the Department.
+Subway’s Anzac Biscuits were deleted from the range after a legal challenge from the Department.

 The Protection of Word ‘Anzac’ Regulations 1921 (Cth) state that: